UCL/dcprogs/documentation/source/manual/missedeventsG.rst

 Given a root-finding function, it is possible to instantiate  :math:`{}^eG`.
-The root finding function should take a determinant equation as input, and return a vector of :cpp:class:`DCProgs::Root` as output.
+The root finding function should take a determinant equation as input, and return a vector of :cpp:class:`HJCFIT::Root` as output.
 In the code below, we show how the prior initialization could be recreated.

 .. literalinclude:: ../../code/missedeventsG.cc